 The more scientific answer relates (partially) to enzymes and your body’s natural cannabinoid receptors but in short, instead of just releasing a chemical in your brain that promotes pleasure, CBD products like hemp capsules or Charlotte’s Web cream actually relax the muscles and allow alleviation of spasms and tension.

-For most people, when you feel ‘awake’ or just full of energy, you feel good: Your body has what it needs to power through the day, you feel stronger, healthier and it is just a great feeling.
+For most people, when you feel ‘awake’ or just full of energy, you feel good: Your body has what it needs to power through the day, you feel stronger and healthier and it is just a great feeling.

 But that sounds like dopamine, is it not?
 Not with CBD.